Terrell Croft

 Terrell Croft (1880–1967) was an American engineer and author of technical books on electrical and mechanical subjects, most or all of which were published by McGraw-Hill.
-Titles include Wiring of Finished Buildings (1915), Electrical Machinery; Principles, Operations, and Management (1917), and Steam Engine Principles and Practice (1922).
+Titles include Wiring of Finished Buildings (1915),Practical Electricity Part 1 (1917), Electrical Machinery; Principles, Operations, and Management (1917), and Steam Engine Principles and Practice (1922).

 Between 1913 and 1924, Croft appears to have resided in University City, Missouri.

 He was a consulting engineer, operating his own firm, Terrell Croft Engineering Company.
 He was a member of ASME, AIEE, ASTM, and ASHVE.

 Croft's most successful book is the American Electricians' Handbook (1913).
 This book is still in print, in its sixteenth edition (2013), by McGraw-Hill.
 The 16th edition is edited by Wilford I. Summers and Ferederic P. Hartwell.
 Croft's name still appears on the cover, and several illustrations from the first edition are retained.